-The PBSP should be drawn up by the core team, RCW and any other professional working with the child in school.

-To develop the plan the core team should meet and invite the Behaviour For Learning Team for support; a member of SLG must agree the content of the plan before it is implemented.
+The PBSP should be drawn up by the core team, Lead Practitioner, RCW, and any other professional working with the child in school with support from the Behaviour for Learning Team.
+A member of SLG must agree the content of the plan before it is implemented.